 Parallel Backup with gpbackup and gprestore

-gpbackup and gprestore are Greenplum Database utilities that create and restore backup sets for Greenplum Database.
+gpbackup and gprestore are Tanzu Greenplum utilities that create and restore backup sets for Greenplum Database.
 By default, gpbackup stores only the object metadata files and DDL files for a backup in the Greenplum Database master data directory.
 Greenplum Database segments use the COPY ...
 ON SEGMENT command to store their data for backed-up tables in compressed CSV data files, located in each segment's backups directory.

 The backup metadata files contain all of the information that gprestore needs to restore a full backup set in parallel.
 Backup metadata also provides the framework for restoring only individual objects in the data set, along with any dependent objects, in future versions of gprestore.
 (See Understanding Backup Files for more information.)
 Storing the table data in CSV files also provides opportunities for using other restore utilities, such as gpload, to load the data either in the same cluster or another cluster.
 By default, one file is created for each table on the segment.
 You can specify the --leaf-partition-data option with gpbackup to create one data file per leaf partition of a partitioned table, instead of a single file.
 This option also enables you to filter backup sets by leaf partitions.